SAP/luigi/docs/application-setup.md

 ### Application setup for an application not using a framework

-> **Note:** A development server capable of hosting Single Page Applications must be installed.
+>**NOTE:** A development server capable of hosting Single Page Applications must be installed.
 We recommend Live Server.

 1. If you do not have Live Server installed, use this command to install it.